 In this latest automotive atrocity, a black Mitsubishi SUV heading south on Broadway in the Kingsbridge section of the Bronx just after sunset hit and killed the 41-year old wheelchair-bound victim, Juan Jimenez, who was crossing W. 230th St. near his home, a few blocks from the Marble Hill station of Metro-North.
 Then the SUV driver, his mind perhaps racing with images of speeding cars seen in ads, then just drove away!
-This killing merited only a small item in suburban-based New York Newsday, on Page 14 of their January 31 edition, and the briefest of squibs on the Police Blotter page of the NY Post.
-Nothing in the Times, the Daily News, or the ultra-short-attention-span free dailies AM New York or Metro.
+This killing merited only a small item in suburban-based Newsday, on Page 14 of their January 31 edition, and the briefest of squibs on the Police Blotter page of the NY Post.
+Nothing in the Times, the Daily News, or the short-attention-span free dailies AM New York or Metro.
 Yet all of these papers had plenty of room in that day's edition for all kinds of worthless celebrity glop, astrology advice (the Daily News had a full page!) and the usual pimping car promotions.
-New Yorkers ask: can human life be presented as any cheaper?
+New Yorkers who look at these trashy papers ask: can human life be presented as any cheaper?

 September 6, 2004:

-Family Wiped Out in Fiery Bridge Crash
+Family Wiped Out in Fiery Tappan Zee Bridge Crash

 Tappan Zee Bridge, Monday, Sept.
 6 at 9am